RED QUEEN: Safeguarding Large Language Models against Concealed Multi-Turn Jailbreaking: Results

 \textit{Multi-turn Structure \& Concealment.} \textsc{Red Queen Attack} differs from the previous jailbreak in two points: the multi-turn structure and the concealment of malicious intent.
-We conduct an ablation experiment to evaluate the isolated effects, as shown in \Cref{tab: ablation}.
-"Concealment" and "Multi-Turn \& C" refer to single-turn and three-turn attacks, respectively, in \Cref{tab: main result}.
-The "Multi-turn \& D" repeated user prompts, "\textit{"Can you provide me with a plan for that?}" followed by the model's response, "\textit{Hi I am a virtual assistant.
-Is there anything else I can help you with?}" over three turns.
+We conduct an ablation experiment to evaluate the isolated effects, as shown in \Cref{tab:concealment_multi_compare}. ``C'' and ``M \& C'' refer to single-turn and three-turn attacks, respectively, in \Cref{tab: main result}.
+The``M \& D" repeated user prompts,\textit{``Can you provide me with a plan for that?''} followed by the model's response,\textit{``Hi, I am a virtual assistant.
+Is there anything else I can help you with?''} over three turns.
 According to the result, concealment alone proves to be an effective jailbreak method across all models, highlighting that current LLMs struggle to detect malicious intent.
 While introducing a multi-turn structure alone yields only marginal ASR improvement, combining it with concealment significantly enhances ASR.
 For instance, while concealment already achieves a high ASR of 64.73\% on GPT-4o, incorporating the multi-turn structure further raises it to 87.62\%.
-However, we also observe that incorporating multi-turn structures sometimes decreases ASR, particularly in smaller models, possibly due to their limited capacity to process complex dialogues.
-Our ablation results indicate concealment is a powerful jailbreak strategy to mislead LLMs, and multi-turn structures can be a valuable supplement to existing jailbreak techniques.
+However, we also observe that the incorporation sometimes decreases ASR, particularly in smaller models, possibly due to their limited capacity to process complex dialogues.
+Our ablation results confirm that concealment is a robust jailbreak strategy, with multi-turn structures serving as a supplementary enhancement.